-When it comes to the gold market, the Journal apparently can’t even be bothered to check the history on how gold performs during periods of rising interest rates before concluding that “a shift to higher rates is expected to hurt gold.”
-In fact, as recent history proves, gold prices tend to rise along with rising rates.
+When it comes to the gold market, the Journal apparently can’t even be bothered to check the history of how gold performs during periods of rising interest rates before concluding that “a shift to higher rates is expected to hurt gold.”
+As recent history proves, gold prices tend to rise along with rising rates.

 The Internet now blooms with alternative financial media sites like ZeroHedge that provide real insights into the precious metals markets, including how they may be manipulated.
 Precious metals investors have no need for TV or radio when they can listen to unfiltered expert insights on podcasts such as the Money Metals Exchange Weekly Market Wrap.

 It no longer matters whether the mainstream media want to report on precious metals markets or sound money issues accurately.
 If they don’t, then they will increasingly be seen as part of the irrelevant dinosaur media.
 They can try to ridicule gold as a relic of the past, but it is they who are becoming relics of the past.
 That reality may finally be starting to sink in for them.